unknown321/wampy/MAKING_OF.md

 Uhh okay, what about plastic cover in the back?
 Frame is made of metal only in front and sides.

+- UI imperfections
 - Buttons started to wiggle a little after some time.
 - There is a noticeable lag between pressing power button to turn screen on and screen lit up.
 - Metal frame is collecting dents, display gets scratches.
 Should've bought protective case I guess.
 - There is an unskippable "creating database" popup on every boot, even when nothing changed.
-- Album art is not displayed if it is encoded as interlaced JPEG .
+- Album art is not displayed if it is encoded as interlaced JPEG (CVE-2015-1858, CVE-2015-1859, CVE-2015-1860, but why should I care as a user?).
 - Clock is not displayed anywhere except in settings!
 Even iRiver T10 from 2005 had clock on screen.

 <figure>